Welcome to the Official Tribal Opioid Settlements Website

 Three Native Americans have been appointed Directors of these settlement trust funds and assist with the distributions.
 Their job is to work with Tribes and organizations to ensure that the funds are distributed correctly and report to the court about the use of the funds.
 Another settlement with similar provisions, handled separately from these, has been reached with the management consulting firm McKinsey Consulting.
 While the Directors are not involved in that settlement, for the convenience of Tribes and Tribal organizations, the Directors have included links to that settlement on this website.
 Participation by Tribes in that settlement is encouraged.

 Together, the settlements will provide Tribes and Tribal Health Organizations in Alaska and California more than $1.5 billion.
-For all the settlements, the funds must be used for abatement of the opioid epidemic across Indian Country and prevention of further opioid abuse.
+For all the settlements, the funds must be used for abatement of the opioid epidemic across Indian Country and prevention of further misuse of opioids.
 Each settlement is slightly different.
-Several require payments to be made by the defendants over a period of years.
-This website contains information about the settlements and how Tribes may participate and receive settlement funds.
+Several settlements require payments to be made by the defendants over a period of years, meaning that the funds will be forwarded to tribes over time and, in some cases, a period of several years.

 What are the lawsuits about?